 As soon as you look at the John Deere X320 vs. X360, you’ll quickly notice that they both have large fuel tanks.
 The tractors can each hold 3.3 U.S. gallons, meaning they can operate for longer without the need to stop and refill.
 They are also located on the left fender of the machines to reduce the chances of spillage.

 Both the John Deere X320 and X360 have integrated hydrostatic transaxles, which are designed to efficiently transmit power to the tractors’ wheels.
 The Tuff Torq® transaxle encloses the hydrostatic pump and motor rotator groups in the same housing.
 The reduction in the number of sealing surfaces minimizes the potential for leakage.
-Similarly, The John Deere X320 model has a front axle made of cast-iron, as well as wheel spindles, which were created for heavy duty use.
+Similarly, The John Deere X320 model has a front axle made of cast iron, as well as wheel spindles, which were created for heavy-duty use.
 The front axle is shock resistant, whereas the replaceable bushings are designed for wear resistance.
 The steering spindles have the strength to handle most heavy implements added onto the tractor.

 The X360 has power steering for easy turns and automotive-like control.
 This also reduces operator fatigue and increases productivity.
 Alternatively, the John Deere X320 has a large, 14-inch diameter steering wheel for more leverage.
 It also has ball joints on both ends of the steering tie rods for the utmost durability.

 Edge™ Xtra Decks